artainmo/ft_transcendence/README.md

 * Other:
   * CSS
     - [ ] css positioning?
-    - [ ] profile extra css?
+    - [ ] profile extra css? buttons to display ?
     - [ ] clean message chat css/material-ui?
   * Potential bugs
     - [ ] change state "in game" vs "search game"
-    - [ ] Change state after refresh? not deleting a game after refresh?
+    - [ ] Change state after refresh/back/close-tab? not deleting a game after refresh?
+    - [ ] User refresh during game, what happen to other player?? (block the refresh?)
-    - [ ] User logs in multiple times on different pages?
+    - [ ] User logs in multiple times on different pages? (can create bugs related to status...)
-    - [ ] BackButton while playing game? -> Only set backbutton after games finishes and pushes datas to database
+    - [x] BackButton while playing game? -> Only set backbutton after games finishes and pushes datas to database
-    - [ ] ban a user and directly after the user tries to access the channel
+    - [x] ban a user and directly after the user tries to access the channel -> Unable to recreate bug
   * clean
-    - [ ] clean game.gateway
+    - [ ] clean all console.log
+  * additions?
-    - [ ] Validate incoming data in websockets
+	- [ ] page with all live games
+	- [ ] separate user login (with encrypted password) independent of intra 42
   * test & reread pdf